The Sound of the Mountain: Themes

 The protagonist Shingo constantly reflects on his ageing, which manifests itself in his loss of memory, eyesight and even his male potency, wondering why he was not aroused during an erotic dream.
 He is also repeatedly confronted with mortality through the passing of friends and former fellow students, or the death of a young woman who committed shinjū with Fusako's husband.
 Human life and death correspond with the entire cycle of seasons (the proceedings start in autumn and end in autumn of the following year).

 Another theme Kawabata observes is the effect of the war on his protagonists.
-Shūichi's mistress Kinuko repeatedly refers to the war, which took her husband and prevented her of becoming a mother, and her flatmate Ikeda explains Shūichi's mean behaviour and attitude towards women with his wartime experiences.
+Shūichi's mistress Kinuko repeatedly refers to the war, which took her husband and prevented her from becoming a mother, and her flatmate Ikeda explains Shūichi's mean behaviour and attitude towards women through his wartime experiences.

 Style

 The Sound of the Mountain completely takes the point of view of its protagonist, emphasising on his interior reactions rather than on exterior events, and disregards any thoughts of the subordinate characters.
 Like much of his work, it is written in short, spare prose akin to poetry, which its English-language translator Edward Seidensticker likened to a haiku in the introduction to his translation of Kawabata's novel Snow Country.